lundjrl/data-management-tool/docs/dmt/database/create/table.md

 # Creating Tables

-Change the datatype of a column in a database collection.
+Create a new database table.

-URL: `/database/alter/column`
+URL: `/database/create/table`

 Method: `POST`

 Column Data Types: `SERIAL | TEXT | VARCHAR | TIMESTAMP`

 #### Good to know:
-You need to set the unique field on a column in order for the system to recognize your new collection.
+You need to set the unique field on a column in order for the system to recognize your new table.

 ### Body: